decal/githose/doc/FAQ.md

     1. I may commit your script to the contrib folder as a plug-in..
     2. If it defines a robust new feature, I might include your code as part of the master repository..

-7. What if I can't install GNU `parallel`?

-  * No problem--`githose`, `gisthose` and `gristhose` will all still run just fine.
-  * Without access to GNU `parallel` the scripts execute sequentially which makes multiple downloads slower.

-8. What if I can't install the GNU Bourne Again Shell, i.e. `bash`?
+7. What if I can't install the GNU Bourne Again Shell, i.e. `bash`?

   * Sorry, but in this case you're just [SOL](http://www.urbandictionary.com/define.php?term=SOL "Urban Dictionary definition of SOL")!

-9. How come I'm seeing escape characters instead of ANSI colors?!
+8. How come I'm seeing escape characters instead of ANSI colors?!

   * This can be caused by one or more software/configuration issues..
     - Ensure that your `TERM` environment variable is set correctly
     - For example: `export TERM=xterm-256color`
     - Add setting to: `~/.bashrc` or `~/.bash_profile` or `/etc/bash.bashrc`

-10. Why am I getting Perl-related errors from [GNU parallel](https://www.gnu.org/software/parallel/)

-  * Check for bad permissions or uninstalled [CPAN](http://www.cpan.org) modules
-  * Don't forget `parallel` isn't a required dependency, so try uninstalling it